vmware-archive/streaming-runtimes/docs/streaming-runtime-overview.md

 kubectl apply -f ./<your-streaming-app>.yaml -n streaming-runtime
 ```

-The SR controllers will react on the submission by provisioning and configuring the specified resources.
+The SR controllers react on the submission by provisioning and configuring the specified resources.
+For example the `SRP` processor type instructs the SR to provision its built-in, general purpose, processor implementation (TODO: add link to SRP docs).

-This sample application acts as a bridge.
-It receives input messages from the Apache Kafka, `data-in` topic and re-transmits them, unchanged,  to the output RabbitMQ `data-out` exchange.
+The sample itself acts as a message bridge.
+It receives input messages from Apache Kafka, `data-in` topic and re-transmits them, unchanged, to the output RabbitMQ `data-out` exchange.

-Both the `Processor` and the `Stream` have unique `metadata.name` that can be used as a reference.
+Both the `Processor` and the `Stream` expose unique `metadata.name`s that can be used as references.
 For example, Processor uses the Stream names to configure its input and output destinations.

-Every Processor can have zero or more input and output Streams specified either via `spec.inputs`/`spec.outputs` fields or by using different conventions, for example the FSQL processor type uses in-SQL placeholders as references.
+Every Processor can have zero or more input and output Streams specified either via `spec.inputs`/`spec.outputs` fields or by using different conventions, for example the [FSQL](./architecture/processors/fsql/overview.md) processor type uses in-SQL placeholders as references.

-The `type: SRP` instructs the SR to use its built-in general purpose processor implementation.

 The collection of `Processors` and `Streams` come together at runtime to constitute streaming `data pipelines`: